T33JAY/rim-health/README.md

 <br/>

-_RIM Health is currently being built as a class project for the undergraduate course CSC 306 (Object-Oriented Analysis & Design) at the American University of Nigeria, Spring 2019._
+_RIM Health is currently being built as a class project for the undergraduate course CSC 306 (Object-Oriented Analysis & Design) at the American University of Nigeria._